Technologies and Security Challenges in Metaverse: Metaverse

-Metaverse is a three-dimensional online environment in which users represented by avatars interact with each other in virtual spaces decoupled from the real physical world \cite{ritterbusch2023defining}.
-The Metaverse is derived from the prefix "meta" (meaning transcendence) and the suffix "verse" (short for universe).
+\mypara{Definition and Evolution:} Metaverse is a three-dimensional online environment in which users represented by avatars interact with each other in virtual spaces decoupled from the real physical world \cite{ritterbusch2023defining}.
+The Metaverse is derived from the prefix ``meta'' (meaning transcendence) and the suffix ``verse'' (short for universe).
 The term was first used by Neal Stephenson in his science fiction novel Snow Crash in 1992 \cite{sfiction-book:stephenson1992snow}.
-Snow Crash introduced the term "Metaverse" to represent a parallel virtual world where humans can enter and live through digital avatars using virtual reality equipment.
+Snow Crash introduced the term ``Metaverse'' to represent a parallel virtual world where humans can enter and live through digital avatars using virtual reality equipment.
+Early online games such as Habbo Hotel and Second Life offered foundational Metaverse experiences \cite{ritterbusch2023defining, chen2023metaverse}.
+They offered users interaction, creating virtual environments, and engaging in social activities within digital spaces.
+Later, online games such as Minecraft Roblox allowed users to generate content and offered more persistent and immersive digital world experiences \cite{chen2023metaverse}.
+The VR headset launched by Oculus\footnote{https://www.oculus.com/} marked a significant step toward advancing metaverse experiences, offering users immersive and interactive engagement within virtual environments.
+In recent times, Facebook (currently Meta) acquired Oculus and popularized the term Metaverse.